MakingChatbots/ivr-tester/docs/transcribers/transcriber-accuracy.md

-# Transcriber Accuracy
+# Improving Transcriber Accuracy

+Writing scenarios that reflect your IVR flows is useful for both documentation and asserting their behaviour.
+Ideally you should be able to refer to your scenarios when you want to understand the behaviour of your IVR flow.

-Writing instructions in your test definition that reflect your actual IVR flow is useful for describing your flow, and assertion that it is asking what you expect.
-However, being able to do this relies on the accuracy of the transcription of the call.
+However, being able to document your flow accurately in a scenario file relies on the accuracy of the transcription of the call.

-A poor quality transcription can turn the prompts from a call flow:
+A poor quality transcription can turn the prompts:

 ```
 Welcome to Fictional Enterprise.
 Please enter your account number followed by hash